Black Friday, and for this year it's the final Friday of the month. Next Wednesday it'll be December.

 The trailer reminded me I should do a little memory refreshing about how and where everyone was left at the end of season two.
 The full series will arrive all at once, as things generally do on Netflix.

+There's a long tradition of shows being created in other countries only to have U.S. versions produced.
+One recent addition to that category is the current CBS paranormal sitcom Ghosts.
 The thumbnail core is that a young couple inherits a run-down estate from a recently-deceased, not-quite-aunt the wife didn't know about, they check it out, and the idea to turn it into a bed & breakfast takes root.
 There's some misgivings in the mix, but circumstances eventually get the couple on the same page.
 An incident (more on that in a moment) sees the wife momentarily killed, but revived.
 Upon recovering, she gradually comes to realize that she can now see and hear the spirits of the dead.
 Moreover, she learns that the estate she inherited has a cohort of disparate spirits from various eras, all geographically bound by their deaths, and apparently having some unresolved issues that prevent them from doing what most spirits do -- disappearing into a white light.

 The spirits have generally gone a little buggy in their years of being incorporeal, unable to interact with the world of the living, and doing so on an isolated piece of property.
 Having a "Living" who can see and hear them is a great joy for them, but a major distraction and general burden to poor Alison (BBC)/Samantha (CBS), who constantly has to remind herself that they're not physically there, and no one else can see or hear them.
 Their appearances, including dress, are essentially how they were when they died.
 As much as being able to interact with someone who's alive is a treat for them, in general the living are an annoyance.
 Not only noisy and intrusive, and inclined to rearrange the physical environment, the sensation of having someone walk through them is disruptive and painful.
 Consequently, when they overhear the plans to convert the place into a bed & breakfast/hotel, potentially disrupting their afterlives with waves of vacationing invaders, they're strongly opposed.
 Initially they try to use their abilities to scare the couple off.

+The BBC One version began airing in 2019, is in its third series/season (the six episode series already aired, but with a Christmas special coming), and has been renewed for a fourth.
+Here in the states it's part of the vast, deep archive of material to be found on HBO Max, which is where I'm catching up on it.
+Here's the BBC version's trailer.
 CBS is still currently rolling out its first season of the show, and I recently caught up with the 8 episodes aired so far via Paramount +.
 The U.S. version has Rose McIver as the wife/one who can see and hear the ghosts, and it took me a few beats to realize I knew her from her lead role on the CW series iZombie (2015-19.
 There she was a reanimated, undead character who could absorb the memories and personalities of others (deceased) by eating their brains -- which makes this latest role a little funnier.
 Here's the series trailer for the U.S. version.
+Early indications are that the U.S. version is going reasonably well for CBS, beating out the viewing numbers on all but Young Sheldon among CBS' sitcoms, but it's still far too early to tell if this will be enough to see it renewed for a second season.
+I've no idea what the show is costing them to produce, between the size of the cast, effects and whatever licensing agreement is involved with the folks across the pond.

 The U.S. version's ghosts are largely North American analogues of those found in the BBC version, perhaps the greatest difference in versions being that while the BBC version's oldest ghost is a caveman, the U.S. version is a viking.
 They each died due to a lightning strike, and each have a ghostly ability to disrupt electrical lighting.